CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 The *Technology Readiness Level* (TRL) expresses how mature or ready the software is, including the technological solution that the software implements.
 This is interpreted more from a user-perspective than a developer perspective.
+This is expressed using `developmentStatus`, which we have used before with the repostatus vocabulary.
-There is some apparent overlap with `developmentStatus`, but whereas `developmentStatus` places a strong focus on a *maintenance* dimension (which is fully absent in the TRL) and where software is in its development cycle, the `technologyReadinessLevel` property places more emphasis on *maturity* and *validation* (which is fully absent in `developmentStatus`) in scientific settings.
+The difference between the two vocabularies is that the repostatus vocabulary places a strong focus on a *maintenance* dimension (which is fully absent in the TRL) and where software is in its development cycle, the TRL vocabulary places more emphasis on *maturity* and *validation* in scientific settings.

 The Technology Readiness Levels are grouped into four broad stages (1-4) and 10 more